vkingmaker/abc-blog/README.md

 The blog has admin privileges for the basic CRUD operations.

 To run locally
+- rename `.env.example` to `.env` and replace the value of the variables with you local credentials
 - clone the repo
 - `npm install`
 - `php artisan key:generate`